YaolinGe/Javascript/Coursera/HTMLCSSAdvanced/w2_css/notes.md

 - type `.label` to create a div with class `label` in the html file.
 - `flex: 1;` is equivalent to `flex:1 1 0;`

+## Grid
+- `gutter` is the space between the columns, or gaps.
+- `repeat(3, 100px)` to repeat the column 3 times with 100px width.
+- `grid-template-columns` to define the columns.
+- `grid-template-rows` to define the rows.
+- `grid-auto-rows: measurement unit` to define the rows automatically, but fixed values for all rows.
+- `grid-auto-columns` to define the columns automatically.
+- `grid-template-rows: measurement units | % units | repeat()` to define the rows.
+- `grid-column: 1/ span 12;` for the item to span 12 columns starting from the first column.

 ## Units
 - Absolute values
     - `Q` is a unit of measurement that is equal to 1/40th of a centimeter.